jorge-ramirez-upm/RepTate/RepTate/docs/source/index.rst

 =====================

 RepTate (Rheology of Entangled Polymers: Toolkit for Analysis of Theory & Experiment) is a free and open source software package for viewing, exchanging and analysing experimental data.
+It features a command-line interface and a graphical user interface.

 |img1| |img2|